duderstadt-lab/mars-docs/tutorials/MarsTo/open-a-Molecule-Archive-in-Python.md

 jupyter notebook
 ```

-Now the environment is created and activated and everything is ready to start working with the data from the MoleculeArchive.
+Now the environment is created and activated and everything is ready to start working with the data from the Molecule Archive.

 For the next section create a new notebook (New -> Python 3).
 The code below can be copied and pasted in a cell and by using "Shift + Enter" the code inside will be executed (when pressing "Option/Alt + Enter" the cell will be executed and a new cell is created).

 Before continuing, one can get familiar to ImageJ in the Jupyter Notebook.
 When the repository was cloned a folder called "notebooks" was copied.
 Inside one can find different examples which can be tried out.
 But this is not necessary for completing this tutorial.

+### Molecule Archives in Python
+To start working with a Molecule Archive in a Jupyter notebook first the Fiji/ImageJ and Python packages should be loaded.

-### Load Fiji/ImageJ and the Python Packages
+**Load Fiji/ImageJ and Python Packages**
 Before starting one needs to load Fiji and all the necessary Python packages.
 To run the commands it uses the local copy of Fiji that is stored on your computer.
 It should be equipped with Mars (**[instructions how to get Mars ready on a local computer](https://duderstadt-lab.github.io/mars-docs/usage/)**).

 ```python